DaanWillems/blog-site/content/posts/db-1.md

 ```

 ## Conclusion
 In this post we went over some fundamental concepts for database design and implemented the basic building blocks.
-In the next post we'll expand the database by implementing the WAL and adding the logic for maintaining and working with table structures.
+In the next post we'll expand the database by implementing the WAL and managing multiple SSTable file on disk.